Vizonex/pyllparse/README.md

 - I didn't like the LemonParser or Yacc all that much and a good ide for handling them in Visual Studio Code does not exist.
 - The closest thing I got to what I wanted was a project named NMFU shorthand for no memory for you and even I had problems with that script...

-Currently there is a problem with the keyword `match` in python 3.10 that I have yet to fix so this will only be suitable for 3.9 currently until I figure out a solution to bypass it...
+Currently there is a problem with the keyword `match` in python 3.10 that I have yet to fix so this will only be suitable for 3.9 currently until I figure out a solution to bypass it.. update truns out 3.10 could handle the keyword `match` since re.match is an api call so I trust that this wont need to be changed as of yet so this issue has been resolved.

 This was the Code that inspired me to try and make a new pyi compiler branch for cython and if it wasn't for llhttp existing and it's magical experience I would've never done what I did.